In this photo, taken on the ground floor of the Mondo Beat premises,

 Why put an end to the publication of the magazine at the end of 1967 and dissolve the Mondo Beat Movement?

 Returning now to the topic of the renewal of Mondo Beat magazine, since we had calculated 4 months time before being ready to come out with a first issue with the new features, we had ordered 12,000 copies of the current issue, to sell them meantime.
-Thus, on June 1, when Tecnografica Milanese delivered the copies of this issue, half were stored in the Cave and half were put into circulation.
+Thus, when Tecnografica Milanese delivered the copies of this issue, half were stored in the Cave and half were put into circulation.
 As it was almost summer and people were already going on vacation, we estimated that the 6,000 copies we put into circulation would have been sold in the arch of one or two months.
 Instead, they were sold in 3 days.
 So, we had to stop selling on the street, for not having all the 12,000 copies sold out in a few days.
 Incredible paradox, the magazine was most successful when it was at its worst with the quality of the articles.
-Evidently, this success was due to the sexual revolution taking place in Barbonia City, of which Corriere della Sera, Corriere d'informazione and La Notte have informed hundreds of thousands of people every day with furious articles.
+Evidently, this success was due to the sexual revolution taking place in Barbonia City, of which Corriere della Sera, Corriere d'informazione and La Notte informed hundreds of thousands of people every day with furious articles.